Targeted Mental Health in Schools (TaMHS)

 The session’s objectives:

-• to increase understanding of the term ‘emotionally based school nonattendance (EBSNA)
+• To increase understanding of the terminology around ‘emotionally based school nonattendance (EBSA)

-• to be able to identify potential risk factors in the child, family, home, and the school environment that can lead to EBSNA
+• To be able to identify potential risk factors in the young person, family, home, and the school environment that can lead to EBSA

 DateTimeLocationCost